 Lacking their normal faculties, drunk drivers can create major safety hazards for those around them.
 As a result, many safe drivers are subject to injury.
 If the negligent driver injures the victim, they should be held liable for their actions.
 Florida allows victims to sue for damages when negligence is involved, and with the help of a qualified Fort Lauderdale DUI accident attorney at your side, you can demand compensation.

 Driving under the influence is unacceptable in all situations.
 Holding drunk drivers accountable for their actions, particularly when another is hurt as a result, is a top priority for us.
-Our firm, Lisa S. Levine P.A., has several years of experience and a track record of success, regarding DUI personal injury cases.
+Our Fort Lauderdale auto accident attorney has several years of experience and a track record of success, regarding DUI personal injury cases.

 We aggressively pursue the offending party and prove, through a fact-based legal process, that they caused the accident that led to your injuries.
 We proactively gather evidence, interview witnesses, analyze police report and medical records, and can be counted on to provide a strong voice during litigation.
 Our legal team also focuses on a straightforward and transparent representation style, keeping you informed and confident during a time that can seem stressful and perplexing.

 Working on a contingency basis, we only collect legal fees if you collect on your case.
 This commitment to a favorable resolution proves that our interest will be directly aligned with yours during this complicated situation.
 As a Broward County law firm, we proudly represent individuals and families throughout Southeastern Florida, including Fort Lauderdale, Weston, Pembroke Pines, Hollywood, Miramar, Coral Springs, Pompano Beach, and surrounding communities.